Loot box: Impact

 As a result of the heightened criticism and regulation in late 2017, developers and publishers have pulled loot boxes from their games.
 Such games include Star Wars Battlefront II, Dauntless, Middle-Earth: Shadow of War, Forza Motorsport 7, and Rocket League.
-Others have adopted other monetization schemes that eliminate the random elements associated with loot boxes, such as challenge-based battle passes stemming from Fortnite Battle Royale.
+Others have adopted other monetization methods that eliminate the random elements associated with loot boxes, such as challenge-based battle passes stemming from Fortnite Battle Royale.

-Other games have kept loot boxes but altered how they can be purchases or their mechanics to eliminate some of the randomness and gambling attributes associated with them.
+Other games have kept loot boxes but altered how they can be purchased or their mechanics to eliminate some of the randomness and gambling attributes associated with them.
 In March 2019, Heroes of the Storm removed the ability to buy loot boxes with real money.
 Loot boxes with random content are still available as free in-game rewards, but, after the March patch, cosmetic options are available for direct purchase with real money as well.
-In January 2019, Epic Games adjusted the mechanics of Fortnite: Save the World's loot boxes that are purchased with real-world funds, allowing purchasers to see the contents of the loot box before buying, as to address concerns of loot boxes being related to gambling.
+In January 2019, Epic Games adjusted the mechanics of Fortnite: Save the World's loot boxes that are purchased with real-world funds, allowing purchasers to see the contents of the loot box before buying, as to address concerns of loot boxes being related to gambling; in 2022, Epic removed the ability to buy loot boxes and starter packs with real money.
 EA introduced a similar mechanic in FIFA 21 in June 2021 called Ultimate Team Preview Packs, allowing users to preview the contents of these packs before they purchase.